daniel-cottone/PhotoAlbum-api/README.md

 http://localhost:8080/api/photos
 ```

-Which should return the following:
+Which should return the following JSON:

 ```
 [ {